Message from the Director

 and other ingredients such as glucosamine, fish oils, and probiotics.
 Yet for many of these dietary supplements, there are

 questions about their effectiveness and safety.
-This year—2010, marks 15 years that ODS has worked in collaboration
+ODS works in collaboration

 with other NIH institutes, centers, and other research institutions to answer such questions.
 I invite you to visit the